sensu/sensu-docs/content/sensu-go/5.0/guides/create-read-only-user.md

 Now let's say you want to create a user that has read-only access to only events within the `default` namespace.
 Since this user needs different permissions from those provided by the default `view` role, you'll need to create a role before creating the user and role binding.

-1. Create an `event-reader` role with `get` permissions for `events` within the `default` namespace:
+1. Create an `event-reader` role with `get` and `list` permissions for `events` within the `default` namespace:
 {{< highlight shell >}}
-sensuctl role create event-reader --get --namespace default --type events
+sensuctl role create event-reader --verb get,list --resource events --namespace default
 {{< /highlight >}}

 2. Create a user with the username `bob`: